Lyrox999/SetupHijack/README.md

 The intended use of this tool is to run in the background on a compromised user account with privileges, in order to elevate another process by hijacking installer/updater file drops.

 The chart below shows real-world example use cases of this exploit in multiple scenarios that can be used for UAC bypass.
-UAC bypasses are considered a security boundary when running under Adminless.
-Exploitation of privileged Administrator operations provided generic accessibility for malicious code to side-load or escalate process privileges.
+UAC bypasses are considered a security boundary when running under Adminless and are a common "attacker requirement" for disabling security controls.
+Exploitation of privileged Administrator operations provides generic exploit accessibility for malicious code to side-load or escalate process privileges.
+This tool can be used to identify additional applications which are exposed to the same types of risk, an attacker can wait for execution of these processes as a means to gain elevated rights without disrupting user behaviors.

 ![SetupHijack Vulnerability Discovery Chart](Chart.png)